rafaelmsoares/rafaelmsoares.github.io/virt/kvm-mmu.md

         ...
         kvm_set_memslot(kvm, old, new, change);

-In the end, there is a call to `kvm_set_memslot`, which adds the new memory slot to the inactive set and activate.
+In the end, there is a call to `kvm_set_memslot`, which adds the new memory slot to the inactive set and activates it.
 The new memory slot is added to the inactive set (rbtree and the interval tree) using the `kvm_replace_memslot` function:

     kvm_replace_memslot [kvm_main.c]
         ...